 Samples are used to save time setting up your SaltStack Enterprise environment.
 With default jobs, you can take advantage of predefined state files and pillar data to begin running frequently-used operations.
 You might also refer to samples as a model for how different system elements are configured to work together as you build your own workflows.

 The following sections give instructions for importing sample content and explain which sample content is recommended for most SaltStack Enterprise installations.

 Import sample content¶

-Sample content is not included as part of the installation process, but it is available when you import it manually to your Enterprise API (RaaS) node from the installation file packages.
+Sample content is not included as part of the manual installation process, but is automatically included if you completed a single-node or multi-node installation using the installer.
+For manual installations, you can import it manually to your Enterprise API (RaaS) node from the installation file packages.